devacadian/Freebird-Twitter-Logo-Restorer/README.md

 Contributions, issues, and feature requests are welcome!
 Please open an issue to discuss your ideas or submit a pull request.

+## V1.28 Notes:

+-- Tweet button on inner tweet panel restored

+-- (tab headers will be fixed shortly the developer is aware and working towards a solution)

 ## V1.27 Notes: